json-api/json-api/format/index.md

 > Note: A server may choose to expose a deeply nested relationship such as `comments.author` as a direct relationship with an alias such as `comment-authors`.
-By abstracting the underlying relationship, the server can still provide full linkage in compound documents without including potentially unwanted intermediate resources.
+This would allow a client to request `/articles/1?include=comment-authors` instead of `/articles/1?include=comments.author`.
+By abstracting the nested relationship with an alias, the server can still provide full linkage in compound documents without including potentially unwanted intermediate resources.

 Multiple related resources can be requested in a comma-separated list: